-Jay Snyder completed his seventh season with the Wolves in 2017 while working with both the hitters and outfielders, and serving as the recruiting coordinator.
+Jay Snyder completed his ninth season with the Wolves in 2017 while working with both the hitters and outfielders, and serving as the recruiting coordinator.
 In 2014, Snyder was promoted to Associate Head Coach.

 Snyder helped the Wolves to a slew of offensive records during the 32-21 2017 campaign: school reords in runs (391), RBI's (343), and walks (249), a second-place finish in on-base percentage (.403), and third-place ranks with a .305 batting average and 545 total hits.
 The Wolves also tied a school record with 26 hits and scored the second-most runs on record in a 29-0 rout of Goldey-Beacom on Feb.
 26.

 Newberry outfielders had a stellar year in 2017, with Daymon Totherow earning first team all-South Atlantic Conference recognition, an all-Eastern College Athletic Conference nod, and being named the SAC's Gold Glove Right Fielder by the league's coaches.
 Danton Hyman earned Gold Glove recognition in center field as well.